revv21/Edocr2/README.md

-Perfect — if they’re proper PDFs converted to images, then the #1 reason all these methods fail is the conversion DPI is too low (inner border becomes 1–2 px thin and breaks).
+Ahh got it — that changes everything 👍
+If the actual drawing region is a closed polygon (not a rectangle), then any “inner rectangle border” method will fail / be unstable, because there simply isn’t a consistent inner rectangle to detect.
-So the best fix is:
+In that case, the best classical approach is:
+✅ Detect the biggest closed polygon contour (the drawing boundary) → then crop to its bounding box OR mask everything outside it This works even when: template size changes drawing boundary is irregular title block exists border lines are not rectangular
+✅ Best Approach for Closed Polygon Drawing Boundary Pipeline
-✅ Convert PDF → image at 400–600 DPI
+PDF → high DPI image
-✅ Then run Hough-line inner frame detection
-Below is a final end-to-end code that does BOTH:
+Convert to grayscale + threshold
+Morphological close (connect broken boundary lines) Find contours
+Pick the largest closed contour that is NOT the page border Crop / mask using that contour
-✅ Final Solution (PDF → High DPI image → inner frame crop)
+✅ Final End-to-End Code (PDF → detect polygon → extract only drawing) Install
-1) Install
 Copy code
 Bash
 pip install opencv-python numpy pymupdf
-✅ Script: pdf_crop_inner_frame.py
+✅ Script: extract_polygon_drawing.py
 Copy code
 Python
 import os